Starting Strong with Your High School Career

 9th Grade Checklist: Spring – 5 months

 Always stay focused on maintaining high grades.
 Adjust your study routine as needed to give yourself more time to focus on areas of struggle.
-Check out our 3 Secrets to Getting and Keeping a Top GPA for more tips and tricks.
+Check out our blog for more tips and tricks.

 Your high school will undoubtedly offer more options for extracurricular activities.
 Make sure you keep exploring the different events and competitions in which you can participate.